The particle approximation of quasi-stationary distributions: concentration bounds in the uniform case: Proofs of the theorems

 Note that the martingale $M^T$ defined in the proof of Lemma~\ref{lem:quasi-left} and its uncompensated quadratic variations may very well have jumps, albeit with jump times whose distribution is atomless in time.

-A simple version of BDG inequality for the predictable quadratic variation is given by the following.
+A elementary variant of BDG inequality for the predictable quadratic variation is given by the following.
 Remark that this is the usual inequality for $p=2$ because quadratic variations have all the same average by definition.

 \begin{lem} Let $M$ be any local martingale with jumps bounded by $ m < + \infty $.
 There exists a universal constant $C_p$ which only depends on $p$, such that for any stopping time $\tau$:

 \end{lem}